nhsbsa/learning-support-fund/README.md

+# Student Services NHS Learning Support Fund

+NHS Learning Support Fund (LSF) provides financial support to (certain course) students including a training grant, parental support, Travel and Dual Accommodation expenses and financial hardship.
+Details on the service can be found on <a href="https://www.nhsbsa.nhs.uk/nhs-learning-support-fund-lsf">the NHSBSA website</a>.

+The digital service includes 3 systems for students, Higher Education Institutes's and NHSBSA staff.

+# Heroku prototype

+The following link is for a design prototype and should not be used for genuine LSF claims.

+The prototype can be accessed at: <a href="https://learning-support-fund.herokuapp.com/">learning-support-fund.herokuapp.com/</a>

+Username and password: NHSBSA

 # NHS.UK prototype kit

 Visit the <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs">NHS.UK prototype kit site</a> to download the latest version and read the documentation.